-Total cash and investment balances held by our foreign subsidiaries of \$1,653,000 as of January 31, 2017 were higher than the January 31, 2016 balances of \$1,499,000.
+Total cash and investment balances held by our foreign subsidiaries of \$1,454,000 as of April 30, 2017 were lower than the April 30, 2016 balances of \$1,460,000.
 See further discussion in "Foreign Operations" above.

 We have a \$25,000,000 unsecured revolving credit agreement with BMO Harris which expires on December 4, 2019.
 The agreement also provides for a maximum of \$5,000,000 for foreign letters of credit.
 Under the agreement we may select a variable interest rate based on either the BMO Harris prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
-At January 31, 2017, the variable rates would have been 3.75% for the BMO Harris prime-based rate or 2.02% for the LIBOR-based rate.
+At April 30, 2017, the variable rates would have been 4.00% for the BMO Harris prime-based rate or 2.16% for the LIBOR-based rate.
 The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
-We did not borrow under the credit agreement during the six months ended January 31, 2017 and 2016, and we were in compliance with its covenants.
+We did not borrow under the credit agreement during the nine months ended April 30, 2017 and 2016, and we were in compliance with its covenants.

-As of January 31, 2017, we had remaining authority to repurchase 301,837 shares of Common Stock under a repurchase plan approved by our Board of Directors.
+As of April 30, 2017, we had remaining authority to repurchase 301,444 shares of Common Stock under a repurchase plan approved by our Board of Directors.
 These repurchases may be made on the open market (pursuant to Rule 10b5-1 plans or otherwise) or in negotiated transactions.
 The timing and amount of shares repurchased will be determined by our management.

 We believe that cash flow from operations, availability under our revolving credit facility, current cash and investment balances and our ability to obtain other financing, if necessary, will provide adequate cash funds for foreseeable working capital needs, capital expenditures at existing facilities, dividend payments and debt service obligations for at least the next 12 months.
-We plan to continue promoting our Cat's Pride Fresh & Light Ultimate Care lightweight scoopable litter during fiscal 2017 and we expect total spending for advertising and trade spending to be significant, but slightly less than the total spent in fiscal 2016.
+We plan to continue promoting our Cat's Pride Fresh & Light Ultimate Care lightweight scoopable litter in the fourth quarter of fiscal 2017; however, we plan to reallocate some of our anticipated spending between advertising, which is included in selling, general and administrative expenses, and trade promotions, which are included as a reduction of net sales.
+We expect total spending for advertising and trade spending to be significant, but less than the total spent in fiscal 2016.
 We anticipate that our capital expenditures will increase in fiscal 2017, including spending for implementation of an enterprise resource planning software.
-We do not anticipate that these increased expenditures will dramatically impact our cash position; however our cash requirements are subject to change as business conditions warrant and opportunities arise.
+We do not believe that these increased expenditures will dramatically impact our cash position; however our cash requirements are subject to change as business conditions warrant and opportunities arise.
 We continually evaluate our liquidity position and anticipated cash needs, as well as the financing options available to obtain additional cash reserves.
 Our ability to fund operations, to make planned capital expenditures, to make scheduled debt payments and to remain in compliance with all financial covenants under debt agreements, including, but not limited to, the current credit agreement, depends on our future operating performance, which, in turn, is subject to prevailing economic conditions and to financial, business and other factors.
 The timing and size of any new business ventures or acquisitions that we complete may also impact our cash requirements.

-The tables in the following subsection summarize our contractual obligations and commercial commitments (in thousands) as of January 31, 2017 for the time-frames indicated.
+The following tables summarize our contractual obligations and commercial commitments (in thousands) as of April 30, 2017 for the time-frames indicated.